Pylons/substanced/docs/services.rst

 :meth:`substanced.folder.Folder.add_service` API.

-An existing service can be looked up in one of two ways: using the :func:`pryamid.content.find_service` API or the :meth:`pyramid.folder.Folder.find_service` API.
+An existing service can be looked up in one of two ways: using the :func:`substanced.util.find_service` API or the :meth:`substanced.folder.Folder.find_service` API.
 They are functionally equivalent.
 The latter exists only as a convenience so you don't need to import a function if you know you're dealing with a :term:`folder`.